tonikelope/coronapoker/README.md

 Product Java sources have one physical owner: shared logic and renderer-neutral contracts live in `modules/coronapoker-core`, the classic UI lives in `modules/coronapoker-swing`, and the libGDX UI lives in `modules/coronapoker-gdx`.
-The former root `src/main/java` tree is intentionally empty and guarded by architecture tests, preventing duplicated Swing/GDX/core implementations from creeping back into the product.
+Shared assets remain in `src/main/resources` and are packaged by `modules/coronapoker-assets`.
+Architecture tests enforce these ownership boundaries, prohibit frontend dependencies in the core and reject duplicated product classes.

 The cryptographic subsystem, covering verifiable **SRA / Ristretto255** dealing with DLEQ proofs, the zero-knowledge **Bayer-Groth** shuffle, per-nick **Ed25519** identity, the per-hand `H_t` ratchet and the receipt consensus, has its own two diagrams (a component architecture and a full per-hand protocol sequence) embedded in **[`docs/SECURITY.md`](docs/SECURITY.md)**.